ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

 ![smartContract-supply-value](img/chainlink-tutorial-15-smart-contract-supply-value.png)

-# Conclusion
+## Conclusion

 Having completed this tutorial, you are now no longer restricted to using only the oracles that Chainlink provides; now you can make your own!

-You know how to setup a Chainlink node with the Avalanche Fuji Testnet and create dApp smart contracts to connect to the Chainlink node.
-You can follow this methodology to gather any real-world information that your dApp needs just by following this tutorial and designing your Chainlink adapter to gather different information.
+You know how to setup a Chainlink node with the Avalanche Fuji Testnet and create dapp smart contracts to connect to the Chainlink node.
+You can follow this methodology to gather any real-world information that your dapp needs just by following this tutorial and designing your Chainlink adapter to gather different information.